-- 58. i) "NATIONAL CHAMPIONSHIP COMPETITION/EVENT" means an event inscribed on the MSA sporting calendar as a qualifying event for a South African National Championship, open to any holder of a MSA licence appropriate to the event, and who is otherwise eligible to compete in it.
-The minimum licence requirement is a national licence. - "INTERPROVINCIAL / NATIONAL CHALLENGE COMPETITION/EVENT" means an event or series of events inscribed on the MSA sporting calendar as such.
+- 58. i) "NATIONAL CHAMPIONSHIP COMPETITION/EVENT" means an event inscribed on the MSA sporting calendar as a qualifying event for a South African National Championship, open to any holder of a MSA licence appropriate to the event, and whois otherwise eligible to compete in it.
+The minimum licence requirement is a national licence. - ii) "INTERPROVINCIAL / NATIONAL CHALLENGE COMPETITION/EVENT" means an event or series of events inscribed on the MSA sporting calendar as such.
 Where a series is concerned, the events shall take place in at least three different provinces.
 The national challenge nomenclature is reserved for circuit racing only, with all similar events/series for other forms of motorsport being referred to as interprovincial challenge.
 The minimum licence requirement is a regional licence.

-- 60. i) "REGIONAL CHAMPIONSHIP SERIES" means a Regional Championship in respect of which the minimum requirements shall be determined by the region concerned and which may allow the inter-participation of a maximum of two regions. - ii) "REGIONAL EVENT" means a regional event inscribed as such on the MSA Calendar or on a regional sporting calendar of MSA open only to licence holders in the region inscribing the event or with the permission of MSA, to licence holders domiciled in one additional region. - iii) "RESTRICTED COMPETITION/EVENT" means an international competition or national competition in respect of which an entrant or driver is obliged to comply with specific requirements.
+- 60. i) "REGIONAL CHAMPIONSHIP SERIES" means a Regional Championship in respect of which the minimum requirements shall be determined by the region concerned and which may generally allow the inter-participation of a maximum of two regions.
+MSA ManCom shall have the right to increase the number of regions permitted to take part, following a written application and in consultation with the MSA Regional Motorsport Committee/s concerned (where applicable).
+Drivers/riders normally resident outside of South Africa's borders but who wish to take part in MSA Regional Championship events shall be required to obtain prior approval from MSA Mancom, acting in consultation with the MSA Regional Committee/s concerned (where applicable). - ii) "REGIONAL EVENT" means a regional event inscribed as such on the MSA Calendar or on a regional sporting calendar of MSA open only to licence holders in the region inscribing the event or with the permission of MSA, to licence holders domiciled in one additional region. - iii) "RESTRICTED COMPETITION/EVENT" means an international competition or national competition in respect of which an entrant or driver is obliged to comply with specific requirements.
 Without limiting the generality of the aforegoing, a restricted competition shall mean a competition in respect of which a driver or entrant is invited to participate or which is restricted to vehicles of a particular make. - iv) "CLUB COMPETITION/EVENT" means an event inscribed as such on the MSA calendar open only to licence holders domiciled in the region inscribing the event. - 61.
 "CLOSED COMPETITION/EVENT" means a competition in respect of which a club permits only members thereof to compete.
 Members of other clubs may be permitted to compete, provided however, that such participation is authorised by MSA and specified in the supplementary regulations issued for the event in question. - 62.
 "FORCE MAJEURE" means only a situation unrelated to a promoter's financial or contractual involvement.
 For example, the refusal of authorities to hold an event because of a state of political unrest or petrol being unobtainable or widespread floods, or an earthquake, may be considered as "force majeure".
 A financial reason such as refusal of a subsidy or the withdrawal of a sponsor is not "force majeure". - 63.
 A reference to the singular includes the plural and vice versa A reference to natural persons includes legal persons and vice versa A reference to gender includes other genders. - Clause headings in these rules have been inserted for convenience only and shall not be taken into account in its interpretation. - 64.
 Words and expressions defined in any of these rules, the SSRs and the SRs for the purpose of the rule, bear the meaning assigned to such words and expressions in that rule.